 How well do you know your customer

 Performing a customer credit check is often viewed as a costly activity.
 But whether your buyer is a new or longstanding customer, it’s essential to make sure trading decisions are based on credit risk and not just personal relationships.
 As has become evident in recent months, even the biggest companies have found themselves under financial distress due to the coronavirus pandemic.
-Virgin Australia, Canadian shoe retailer ALDO Group1 and Hong Kong - headquartered clothing manufacturer Esprit2 are among names that have filed for financial protection or bankruptcy in recent months.
+Virgin Australia, Canadian shoe retailer ALDO Group and Hong Kong - headquartered clothing manufacturer Esprit are among names that have filed for financial protection or bankruptcy in recent months.

 Identify potential problems